pchauha7/Hand-Classification-and-Search-System/README.md

  This repository consists of the project regarding CSE 515 MultiMedia and Web databases course.
 The project was divided into 3 phases.
 The details about the goals of each phase and how to run the code of each phase has been mentioned below:

  Phase 1:
  	The goal of phase 1 of the project is to get familiar with the 11k hand's image dataset and understand the concept of feature extraction and implementation of the two image feature extraction models.
-The two implemented models are Scale-invariant feature transformation and Local binary patterns, which helped in understanding the feature vector space/ feature descriptor of each implemented model.
+The two implemented models are Scale-invariant feature transformation and Color Moments, which helped in understanding the feature vector space/ feature descriptor of each implemented model.
 Once the features are extracted for the images, these features are used to retrieve the k similar images from the database for the given image.
 To find k similar images, the similarity/ distance functions are implemented, and the results obtained using these functions showed the importance of each function and characteristics of the images it captures.

-		 SIFT:
 		-- code contains all the source code files
-			   -- Start_Script.py : it is the start script to run the sift code -- Sift_Feature.py : Code for SIFT feature descriptor calculation and similarity score -- output
+			-- ColorMoments.py : Code for CM feature description calculation and matching score -- SIFT.py : Code for SIFT feature description calculation and matching score -- create_feature_script.py : Script to perform task1, task2, task3

-			   -- SIFT : Contains all the descriptor output in xlsx format. the results will be stored in Extracted_Features folder.
-				   -- match : contains last k matched images for task 3 will be output into Sift_Output folder.
+			-- CM : Contains all the descriptor output in csv format -- match : contains last k matched images for task 3 -- SIFT : Contains all the descriptor output in csv format -- match : contains last k matched images for task 3

-		Example query to execute task 1 :- python Sift_Feature.py.py -m SIFT -d Images -i Hand_0011362.jpg -s Example query to execute task 2 :- python Sift_Feature.py.py -m SIFT -d Images
+		Example query to execute task 1 :- python create_feature_script.py -m SIFT -d Images -i Hand_0009445.jpg -s

-		Example query to execute task 3 :- python Sift_Feature.py.py -m SIFT -d Images -i Hand_0011362.jpg -k 5 -r Note:- Keep code, <input image directory> and output at same level
+		Example query to execute task 2 :- python create_feature_script.py -m SIFT -d Images

-		LBP:

-		Task 1, Task 2, and Task 3 is run using the script task1.py, task2.py and task3.py respectively.

-		local_Binary_Pattern.py has the implementation of LBP, lbp.py has the code for computing the descriptor and similarity_LBP.py has similarity score find code.

-		1. python task1.py -i <path of image> -m <model>
-		   Example query to execute task 1 :- python lbp_task1.py -i Hand_0011362.jpg -m SIFT

-		2. python task2.py -d <path of folder> -m <model>
-		   Example query to execute task 2 :- python lbp_task2.py -d Sample_Hand -m SIFT
+		Example query to execute task 3 :- python create_feature_script.py -m SIFT -d Images -i Hand_0009445.jpg -k 5 -r

-		python task3.py -i <path of query image> -m <model> -k <count of similar images> -d <path of feature descriptor>

-		Output:
-		--The output of task1 is in folder task1outputforLBP --The Output of task 2 is in folder task2outputforLBP --The output of task 3 is in folder task3outputforLBP (descriptor of query image) and task3outputimageforLBP (images)
+	Note:- Keep code, <input image directory> and output at same level